microsoft/O-CNN/README.md

 ### 3.3 &nbsp; O-CNN for Shape Segmentation
 The instruction to run the segmentation experiment:

 - The original part annotation data is provided as the supplemental material of the work "[A Scalable Active Framework for Region Annotation in 3D Shape Collections](http://cs.stanford.edu/~ericyi/project_page/part_annotation/index.html)".
 As detailed in Section 5.3 of our paper, the point cloud in the original dataset is relatively sparse and the normal information is missing.
 We convert the sparse point clouds to dense points with normal information and correct part annotation.
+Here is [one converted dataset](http://pan.baidu.com/s/1gfN5tPh) for your convenience.
+Since we upgraded the octree format in this version of code, please run the following command to upgrade the lmdb: `upgrade_octree_database.exe  --node_label <input lmdb> <output lmdb>`.
-Here is [one converted dataset](http://pan.baidu.com/s/1gfN5tPh) for your convenience, and the dense point clouds with `segmentation labels` can be downloaded [here](http://pan.baidu.com/s/1mieF2J2).
+And the dense point clouds with `segmentation labels` can be downloaded [here](http://pan.baidu.com/s/1mieF2J2).
+Again, before using them, upgrade with the following command: `upgrade_points.exe --filenames <the txt file containing the filenames> --has_label 1 `.
 - Run the `octree.exe` to convert these point clouds to octree files.
 Note that you should set the parameter `Segmentation` to 1 when running the `octree.exe`.
 Then you can get the octree files, which also contains the segmentation label.
 - Convert the dataset to a `lmdb` database.
 Since the segmentation label is contained in each octree file, the object label for each octree file can be set to any desirable value.
 And the object label is just ignored in the segmentation task.
 - Download the protocol buffer files, which are contained in the folder `caffe/examples/o-cnn`. `NOTE:` as detailed in our paper, the training parameters are tuned and the pre-trained model from the retrieval task is used when the training dataset is relatively small.
 More details will be released soon.